Glutexo/zzsng/README.md

 But if anybody wants to fix some bugs or implement new features to this legacy version, feel free to submit your patches.

 UPDATE: An exception has been made to the no-new-features statement.
 I needed an option to change order of terms in a lesson, so this option has been added.

+UPDATE 2: It is now possible to enable “reverse” examination: Instead of the term being displayed in a foreign language and then revealed its Czech translation, the translation is presented.
+Revaling the missing data diplays the original term in the foreign language.